MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

 ---
 title: Use Spring Data JDBC with Azure Database for MySQL
-description: Learn how to use Spring Data R2DBC with an Azure Database for MySQL database.
+description: Learn how to use Spring Data JDBC with an Azure Database for MySQL database.
 documentationcenter: java
 ms.date: 04/07/2020
 ms.service: mysql